SujalSharma-tech/ATMPROJECT/README.md

 # ATMPROJECT
-A small ATM machine project made in python....
+A simple ATM machine project made in python....

 made using loops, conditional statements, some colors and printing statements.